BYU College of Family, Home and Social Sciences: Mary Lou Fulton Chair

 The Fulton Chair supports causes and programs that uphold and strengthen the family unit.
 Mary Lou was particularly sensitive to helping others remain free of addictive substances or crippling afflictions that limit their possibilities in life.
 She understood the importance of preparing future families for success by educating youth about principles that foster strong, eternal family relationships.
 The Mary Lou Fulton Chair in the College of Family, Home, and Social Sciences stands as a tribute to her life of service, to high values, and to family.

 Camilla Eyring Kimball Chair

 The purposes of the Camilla Eyring Kimball Chair are to support professorships for faculty in the College of Family, Home, and Social Sciences who have made distinguished professional contributions to strengthen home and family.
 Visiting scholars who come to BYU to share their expertise regarding home and family to faculty, students, and the community.
 Research and scholarship at BYU with a home and family focus.

-Marjorie Pay Hinckely Chair
+Marjorie Pay Hinckley Chair

 The Marjorie Pay Hinckley Endowed Chair In Social Work and the Social Sciences honors Sister Hinckley's commitment to strengthening home and family.
-The Chair enriches the educational and professional lives of students and faculty in the College of Family Home and Social Sciences as they strive to alleviate problems faced by individuals and families worldwide.
+The chair enriches the educational and professional lives of students and faculty in the College of Family Home and Social Sciences as they strive to alleviate problems faced by individuals and families worldwide.